 “These Last Days”

 Isaiah and Micah are two prophets that addressed “the last days.”
 Both said: “It will come about in the last days that the mountain of the house of the lord will be established as the chief of the mountains.” (e) In Scripture prophetic mountains usually depict nations and kingdoms. (f) In comparison to the days of these mountains, God’s kingdom would be dominant in the last days.
-(See article “Vision for People of Faith” HERE)

 In the midst of his book, Daniel tells of the coming of “One like the son of man…his dominion …will not pass away…will not be destroyed.” (g) This promised Messiah would introduce a New Kingdom reality that would never end.
 Daniel proclaimed that all who partook of the new kingdom “will awake…will shine as the stars of heaven…and lead many to righteousness.” (h)

 The “One like the son of man” was Jesus Christ.
-He simplified the Law of Moses into an easy and insightful perception: “You shall love the Lord your God with all your heart…soul…and mind… and your neighbor as yourself…on these two commandments depend the whole Law and the Prophets.” (i) The Law became so clear even the uneducated could easily pursue its reality.
+He simplified the Law of Moses into an easy and insightful perception: “You shall love the Lord your God with all your heart…soul…and mind… and your neighbor as yourself…on these two commandments depend the whole Law and the Prophets.” (i) The purpose of the Law became so clear even the uneducated could easily pursue its reality.

 God’s kingdom would be dominant in the last days.